Dadoum/Provision/README.md

 needed to run the app.

-To build any of these projects, you need CMake, a C and C++ compiler, the D SDK, with the compiler and dub and libplist development packages.
+To build any of these projects, you need CMake, a C and C++ compiler, the D SDK, with the compiler and dub and libplist development packages if possible (you can compile most projects without it).

-To build *sideload_ipa*, you also need GTK+ and libimobiledevice development packages.
+To build *sideload_ipa*, you also need GTK+, libimobiledevice and libgmp development packages.

 ## Compilation